Ivellien/pgQuery4s/thesis/Outline.md

  7. Using interpolators and macros to validate parameterized PostgreSQL queries.
 	 - Use of PostgreSQL inner node ParamRef
 	 - Transforming the syntax tree
- 9. Summary of what is done and tested - how is it tested.
+ 8. Summary of what is done and tested - how is it tested.

 ## Practical part - testing, deployment

  1. Summary of what is done and tested - how is it tested.
  2. Use of Travis CI
- 3. (Possibilities of testing, if everything had specific types)

 ## Future work
 1. Enrich current coverage of tree nodes.
 2. Update to new libpg_query version.
+3. Possibilities of testing, if everything had specific types
-3. Publish the library for open source contribution (???)
+4. Publish the library for open source contribution (should be done already)